isThatAFife/Musashi-Miyamoto/README.md

   ### Languages Used

-  HTML5 and CSS were used to create this website.
+  HTML5 and CSS were used to create this website, with JavaScript used for some menu functionality.

   ### Frameworks, Libraries & Programs Used